Vikranthraosb/Demo_Jenkin-1/README.md

 # Demo_Jenkin-1
-This is demo of Jenkins integrat ion for my github.
+This is a Jenkins integration sample for my github account.